bmscoordinators/FFXI-Server/README.md

 Ideally we would use other test servers (or your own), push your changes to your forked repo, and then create pull request online.

-We would want to only git pull on B1 laptop.
+On B1 laptop, we would want to only git pull changes we made on the repository.

 Pull Requests
 ========